jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Aaron Jackson had something I wanted: motivation and impact.
 For years, I struggled with motivation.
 For years, I dreamed of doing something with impact.
 Eventually, I began to notice other people who had the same motivation and impact.

-Take Mrs. Sue Grey for instance: she was motivated.
+Take Mrs. Sue Grey for instance: now *she* was motivated.
 Mrs. Grey found her purpose in teaching students, even obstinate teenagers, to speak with excellence.
 She founded the largest SpeakOut club in the area, taught public speaking classes, and ran the Mock Trial team.
 In her public speaking classes, she would